 Service is a beautiful word.
 It can mean very different things to people, depending on whether they are talking about sports, cell phones, military, or volunteerism.
 Here I use the word to refer to the practice of selfless giving — something that each one of us can do.

 - We contribute to transforming ourselves: Any time we practice the smallest act of service, even if it’s only holding a door for somebody, but doing it with a full heart that says MAY I BE OF USE TO THIS PERSON that kind of sharing changes the deep habit of being self-centered.
-This is why no true act of service, however small, can ever really be wasted.
+This is why no act of service, however small, can ever be wasted.

 What each of us can do, on a personal level, are such small offerings of service that ultimately create the field for a deeper change.
 The revolution starts with you and me.